-Sometimes people ask me where they should start if they want to improve their life or depression, so I decided to make a list of the major personal development concepts I’ve learned over the last few years that were game-changing for me.
+Sometimes people ask me where they should start if they want to improve their life, so I decided to make a list of the major personal development concepts I’ve learned over the last few years that were game-changing for me.
 Here are 5 self help concepts that changed my life forever.

 5 Self Help Ideas that Changed My Life Forever

 Even if you apply just one of these to your life, you’ll see a huge difference.
 And if you do all five?
 Then you’ll change your life from the inside out. 🙂

 1. Forgiveness Work

 Forgiveness work is some of the most powerful work you can do on your own.

 Basically it involves writing down a list of negative or unhelpful beliefs you have and then you write down all the memories you can think of that are enforcing those beliefs.

 For example, maybe you feel like you’re unlovable.
 Although affirmations are nice when you’ve done the deeper work, you have to start by forgiving all the people or situations that made you feel this way in the first place.

 Products We Recommend:

 So you’d write down your list of memories in as much detail as you want, and then for each memory on the list, you say the following: